rgildiaz/ITI/pxeboot.md

 # PXE Boot ShredOS

-This document will walk through the process I used to wipe 50 Intel NUC's by setting up a PXE server to network boot ShredOS.
-I will cover the different methods and tools I tried for setting up a PXE server, including Windows ADK and SLAX, as well as how I eventually successfully configured a PXE server in [Ubuntu Server 20.04.4 LTS](https://releases.ubuntu.com/20.04/).
-The last section will cover troubleshooting and workarounds I needed to use in some cases.
+This document will walk through the processes I used to wipe 50 Intel NUC's by setting up a PXE server to network boot ShredOS.
+I will cover the server setup in both [Ubuntu Server 20.04.4 LTS](https://releases.ubuntu.com/20.04/) and [SLAX](https://www.slax.org/).
+You can also find troubleshooting and workaround that might be useful.
+Finally, the last section contains information about the equipment I used as well as other notes.

-The sections "Ubuntu Server" and "SLAX Linux" each describe the working servers in each of those operating systems.
+while I setup the SLAX and Ubuntu servers in slightly different ways, either way should work on either operating system as the packages used are system-independent.

 #### Contents:
 - [Ubuntu Server 20.04.4](#ubuntu-server-20044)